BoG-Dev-Bootcamp/project2-s23-dragonfruit/README.md

 		- **return NextResponse.next()** - let the request through

 ## Level 3: Hard
 - (10) We want to add user authentication.
 In the user creation endpoint (1), add code that allows a password to be accepted.
-Encrypt this password using an encryption library (we recommend using [bcrypt](https://www.npmjs.com/package/bcrypt)) and save it in the database under the user's password field
+Encrypt this password using an encryption library (we recommend using [bcrypt](https://www.npmjs.com/package/bcrypt)) and save it in the database under the user's password field - **Complete**
 - (11) Create a POST endpoint at `/api/user/login` that accepts an email and password and tests whether the password is valid for the given email.
     - Response:
         - **Status 200 (Success):** If the email/password combo is valid